Home / Blog / Session Manager Extensions

 3. TabGroup Vault

-Best for: Users who rely on Chrome tab groups and want reliable backups of group structure.
+Best for: Users who rely on Chrome tab groups and want backups of group structure.

 TabGroup Vault was built around Chrome's tab groups feature.
 Other session managers often save a flatter list of tabs.
 TabGroup Vault keeps the group names, colors, collapsed/expanded states, and tab order intact.

 The extension takes automatic snapshots of your tab groups and stores them separately from Chrome's current window state.
-The Pro tier adds Google Drive backup for cross-device protection and supports up to 5 Chrome profiles.
+The Pro tier adds Google Drive backup for cross-device protection and works with up to 5 Chrome profiles.

 Pros: